geoadmin/service-stac/README.md

 ./manage.py test
 ```

-you can choose to create a new test-db on every run or to keep the db, which speeds testing up:
+You can choose to create a new test-db on every run or to keep the db, which speeds testing up:

 ```bash
 ./manage.py test --keepdb
 ```

+You can uses `--parallel=20` which also speed up tests.

+You can use `--failfast` to stop at the first error.

 **NOTE:** by default logging is disabled during tests, you can enable it by setting the `TEST_ENABLE_LOGGING=1` environment variable: